Would you like to save some money? I know I do... I am constantly looking for ways to save some money on art supplies. Today is no different!

 - Add more water if you need a thinner paste, or add more powdered marble if you need a thick texture paste.

-Watch the video below to see details of this recipe.
+Watch this video to see details of this recipe.

 In the video below, you can see how Petra Jongbloed modified the ratios of the previous recipe and added heat to create a crackle effect.